THIS country has some of the most remote locations in the world, but it doesn’t mean you have to rough it to see the best the Outback has to offer.

 2. South Australia’s Flinders Ranges, and especially the parched landscape between Hawker and Blinman, is one of Australia’s most accessible patches of outback a simple four-hour drive on asphalt from Adelaide’s airport.

-Stay in an eco-villa at Rawnsley Park Station and join a four-wheel-drive safari with a property guide, tour the Blinman Heritage Mine and enjoy a meal at the pub, walk into Wilpena Pound, and take a scenic flight over the ABC Range.
+Stay in an eco-villa at Rawnsley Park Station (below) and join a four-wheel-drive safari with a property guide, tour the Blinman Heritage Mine and enjoy a meal at the pub, walk into Wilpena Pound, and take a scenic flight over the ABC Range.

 3. Graham Clarke from Harry Nanya Tours ventures into Mungo National Park — the desert sanctuary 110km from Mildura in New South Wales’ Willandra Lakes World Heritage area — to explore a place rich with indigenous and pioneering history.